harshpahurkar/fragments-ui/README.md

 - Set `AWS_COGNITO_AUTH_DOMAIN` to your Cognito Hosted UI domain (or a full URL).
 If you don't provide `OAUTH_SIGN_IN_REDIRECT_URL`, the app will default to `${window.location.origin}/callback` at runtime.
 - Make sure your Cognito App Client allows the redirect URI you configure and that the Hosted UI domain is enabled.

+Post-logout landing page

+- This repo adds a small `src/post-logout.html` page which the app uses as the default `post_logout_redirect_uri` after signing out.
+To avoid a provider 400 error, register the exact URL (for example `http://localhost:1234/post-logout.html`) in your Cognito App Client's Sign out URL(s).

+- If you prefer a different path, set `OAUTH_SIGN_OUT_REDIRECT_URL` in your environment or change the `post_logout_redirect_uri` in `src/auth.js`.